Baya Systems

 Acquisition in 2011

-nSys Design Systems specializes in the development of verification intellectual properties (VIPs) for a wide range of standard interfaces and protocols, including PCIe, Ethernet, USB, and SATA, among others.
-The company offers a comprehensive portfolio of verification IPs that includes bus functional models (BFMs), monitors, assertion-based checkers, and test suites aimed at compliance testing and functional coverage.
-These verification solutions are available in native SystemVerilog and Verilog, with source code options, and are compatible with various programming languages such as 'e', SystemC, OpenVera, and VHDL across commonly used simulators and platforms.
-Additionally, nSys provides verification services including independent verification, SystemVerilog migration, and consulting, catering to the needs of clients in storage, communications, consumer memory, and mobile applications.
+nSys Design Systems specializes in the development of verification intellectual property (VIP) for a wide range of standard interfaces and protocols, including PCIe, Ethernet, USB, SATA, and more.
+The company boasts the world's largest portfolio of verification IPs, each accompanied by a comprehensive set of components such as Bus Functional Models (BFM), monitors, assertion-based checkers, and test suites designed for compliance testing and functional coverage. nSys's VIPs are available in native SystemVerilog and Verilog, with source code options, and are compatible with various simulation languages like 'e', SystemC, OpenVera, and VHDL across all major simulators and platforms.
+In addition to its VIP offerings, nSys provides verification services, including independent verification, SystemVerilog migration, and verification consulting, catering to sectors such as storage, communications, consumer memory, and mobile applications.

 Optical Research Associates